taojiang201/inject_elf/README.md

 # inject_elf
-Injects code into ELF and infects ELF executables
+Injects code into the executable and dynamic library files in the current directory.